Secret Story 7 (Portuguese season): Nuno

-Nuno is 23 years old and comes from Oporto.
+Nuno is 23 years old and comes from Porto.
 He likes to take care of his image and goes to the gym every day.
 Defined as metrosexual and vain, you must always walk tanned and well dressed.
 Whoever knows him, says that he is frontal and arrogant, leaves nothing to be said.
 He says that in a capoeira, only one cock crows and he will sing in the House.
 He was evicted on Day 50.